gardener/gardener/docs/usage/custom-containerd-config.md

 # Custom `containerd` Configuration

 In case a `Shoot` cluster uses `containerd` (see [Kubernetes dockershim Removal](docker-shim-removal.md)) for more information), it is possible to make the `containerd` process load custom configuration files.
-Gardener initializes `contaienerd` with the following statement:
+Gardener initializes `containerd` with the following statement:

 ```toml
 imports = ["/etc/containerd/conf.d/*.toml"]